Marriage Italian Style: Plot

 Domenico won't accept this and decides to contest the marriage.
-The law rules in his favour and the marriage is annulled.
+The law rules in his favour, and the marriage is annulled.
 Filumena accepts the annulment but tells Domenico that he had fathered one of the children.
-She does not say which one, as she considers all of them as equal.
-However, she gives him a hint that his child was conceived on the night Domenico said "to pretend we are in love" and gave her a 100-lira note on which she wrote the date of that night.
-She gives that note to Domenico.
+She does not say which one, as she considers all of them equal.
+However, she gives him a hint that his child was conceived on the night Domenico had said "to pretend we are in love" and had given her a 100-lira note, on which she had written the date and kept it in a locket ever since.
+She gives the note to Domenico, having torn off the corner containing the date.
 Domenico is visibly rattled by this revelation but can't solve the clue.

 Domenico tries desperately to figure out which child he had fathered.
-He visits the children at their workplace and tries other means but hits a dead end.
+He visits the children at their workplaces and tries other means but hits a dead end.

-He meets up with Filumena and tries to force an answer out of her but she reveals nothing more.
+He meets up with Filumena and tries to force an answer out of her, but she reveals nothing more.
 As a last resort, Domenico decides to confront the children directly, but Filumena vehemently opposes this, as the prospect of Domenico's money would drive a wedge between the children.
-As they scuffle, they tumble down and fall into each other's arms.
-The couple then proclaims their love for each other with a kiss and decides to remarry.
+As Filumena and Domenico scuffle, they tumble down, fall into each other's arms, and passionately kiss.
+They then declare their love for each other and decide to (re)marry.

 At the church, the boys wait, and Domenico arrives.
 Domenico mentions that, because he will be marrying their mother, he will give them his name.
 He continues to prod them for clues but again comes out with nothing, as they each share some of his traits.
 Filumena rushes in; Domenico, smiling with joy, tells her how wonderful she looks, and the marriage takes place.

-Back at home, the sons bid their mother goodnight.
-As the boys, one after another, say goodnight to their father, Domenico, he smiles broadly at this and says that he will see them tomorrow.
+Back at home, the boys bid their mother goodnight.
+As, one after another, they say goodnight to Domenico calling him their father, he smiles broadly and says that he will see them tomorrow.

 Filumena sits and weeps with joy at this.
-When Domenico asks why she is crying, she states that it feels wonderful to cry.
+When Domenico asks why she is crying, she states that it’s a wonderful day to cry.